Empirical Calibration of Na I D and Other Absorption Lines as Tracers of High-Redshift Neutral Outflows: Introduction

 There are several limitations with the calibration discussed above.
 First, variations in dust depletion, ionization correction, and metal abundance along different lines of sight in the Milky Way can lead to differences in the calibration by up to an order of magnitude \citep{rupke02}.
 Second, it is expected that the physical conditions in large-scale outflows at high redshift are substantially different compared to those in the Milky Way due to, for example, the presence of shocks, photoionization by AGN, and potentially different dust composition.

 In the present study we address these limitations by directly measuring the column density for both sodium and hydrogen in the large-scale outflow near J1439B, a massive quiescent galaxy at $z=2.4189$ \citep{Rudie2017}.
 This is possible because of the chance alignment between the galaxy outflow and a background quasar, which emits a strong, continuous spectrum extending into the rest-frame UV.
-Analysis of the Lyman absorption lines in high-resolution optical spectroscopy provides accurate measurements of the H~I column density \citep{Srianand2008, Noterdaeme2008}; we obtained new near-infrared spectroscopy with Magellan/FIRE to measure Na~I~D and other resonant absorption lines.
-By circumventing the assumptions needed by previous methods, we provide an empirical, direct calibration of Na~I, Mg~I, Mg~II, and Fe~II as tracers of hydrogen in neutral outflows.
-The nature of the galaxy and of its outflow, which is likely driven by an AGN, makes this calibration particularly suited to the study of galaxy quenching at high redshift.
+Background quasars have been successfully used to probe outflows in star-forming galaxies at $z<1$ \citep[e.g.,][]{bouche12, Schroetter19, Martin19}; however, J1439B represents the only case where the background quasar probes the outflow for a high-redshift quiescent galaxy, and it is thus particularly suited for the study of galaxy quenching at $z\gtrsim2$.

+In this work, we combine literature measurements of the H~I column density in the outflow derived from high-resolution optical spectroscopy \citep{Srianand2008, Noterdaeme2008} with new measurements of Na~I~D and other resonant absorption lines obtained from Magellan/FIRE near-infrared spectroscopy.
+We thus provide an empirical, direct calibration of Na~I, Mg~I, Mg~II, and Fe~II as tracers of hydrogen in neutral outflows, which is independent of the assumptions needed by previous methods.
 In Section~\ref{sec:system} we review the physical properties of the system known from previous studies, and perform a fit to the broadband photometry of the galaxy to estimate its properties.
 In Section~\ref{sec:spectroscopy} we introduce new near-infrared spectroscopic data and describe the equivalent width measurements.
 In Section~\ref{sec:results} we provide empirical calibrations for Na~I, Mg~II, Mg~I, and Fe~II.
 Finally, we summarize and discuss our results in Section~\ref{sec:summary}.